 I think I’ve learned tons about myself through writing.
 Getting words out of my mind and into something tangible on a page has been so transformative.
 Writing is a complex form of art.

 I went through several majors in college before I stuck with creative writing.
-None of the science related majors ever felt right, although I sometimes wonder if I should have pushed myself to pursue a Dietetics degree.
+None of the science-related majors ever felt right, although I sometimes wonder if I should have pushed myself to pursue a Dietetics degree.
 I almost did, but it just didn’t work out.
 I try not to ponder too much about what could have been.
 I once heard a quote from Rainer Wylde that went something like, “what happened has happened and it couldn’t have happened another way because it didn’t.”

-While I was in the heart of pursuing my writing degree, I started this blog when I was just a sophomore in college.
+While I was at the heart of pursuing my writing degree, I started this blog when I was just a sophomore in college.
 I remember laying on Chamberlain field in the middle of campus.
 My roommate had brought a big blanket and we were stretched out, enjoying the sunshine and reading our textbooks.
-At this point I had already decided I was going to start a blog.
+At this point, I had already decided I was going to start a blog.
 I was writing so much.
 Between all my assignments and papers, I had to write something new daily.
 I loved it.
-I loved the freedom creative writing professors gave.
+I loved the freedom creative writing professors gave me.
 Most professors gave no prompt.
 They just assigned a word count that was due at the end of every week.
 At first, I felt so anxious not having a topic to write about, but as my academic career progressed so did my imaginative writing skills.
 Laying on Chamberlain field that day, brainstorming blog names Intentional Living was scribbled down on a list.

 Intentional Living, to me, is all about awareness.
 Awareness of the self.
 Awareness of those around.
 Awareness of patterns and cycles that are present.
 Awareness of surrounding.

-Thanks for being here, for sharing this space with me.
+Thanks for being here, and for sharing this space with me.
 Your true authentic self is welcomed here.